gautam1103/Dynamic-Table-with-Product-Filters-and-Variants/README.md

 # Dynamic Table with Product Filters and Variants

 This project is a dynamic table-based UI that enables users to add, remove, and reorder rows (representing states) and columns (representing design variants).
-The project is built using **React** and styled with **Tailwind CSS** for consistency and responsiveness.
+The project is built using **React** and styled with **Advanced CSS** for consistency and responsiveness.

 ## 🚀 Features